willf314/localLLM/readme.txt

 2. llm-embedding.log
 3. llm-query.log

-There is no config file, all parameters are hardcoded in the python scripts
+There is no config file

 Install requirements:
 1.pip install fastapi